Accessibility Services (Disability Services)

-Confederation College is committed to providing academic accommodations to students who have permanent and temporary disabilities that could affect their academic performance.
+Confederation College is committed to providing academic accommodations to students who have permanent and temporary disabilities.

 The needs of each student are unique; therefore, documentation outlining the functional limitations of a permanent or temporary disability is required.
 Interim accommodations may be provided to students who are being assessed or waiting on documentation.

-All disability documentation is kept secure in the the office of Student Accessibility Services.
+All disability documentation is kept secure in the office of Student Accessibility Services.

 Our qualified staff can:

 - work with you to develop an Accommodation Plan (AP) or a Field Placement Identification Plan

 - help you access alternate format textbooks and resources

 - recommend and train you on assistive technology

 - help you access the Bursary for Students with Disabilities (BSWD) to assist with disability related purchases

 - set up test accommodations and note takers